alfremedpal/Embedded-Systems-51000/Wait_counts/README.md

 # wait_counts():

-Recieves the number of counts 'n' to wait before continuing with the code.
+Recieves the number of counts 'n' to wait before continuing with the code, and 'edge' to determine the edge to be counted

 ## NOTE: